 There has been a monastery on or around the site of the present Cathedral for over 1,300 years.
 It is the site of the coronation of the nine year old Henry III in 1216, and the burial place of Edward II in 1327.
 The Cathedral building only narrowly escaped demolition under Oliver Cromwell.

 In 2016, 150 solar panels were installed on Gloucester Cathedral roof while carrying out essential lead repairs.
 The solar panels generate about 25% of the energy used by the Cathedral.

 Originally built as a monastic cathedral for a community of Benedictine monks, Durham Cathedral boasts some of the most intact surviving monastic buildings in England.
 Today, it is part of a World Heritage Site and welcomes over 700,000 visitors a year.

-Durham Cathedral has recently completed Open Treasure, a multi-million pound project which aimed to improve the visitor experience through new exhibitions, facilities and spaces.
+The project Open Treasure aims to improve the visitor experience through new exhibitions, facilities and spaces.
 This included creating a new exhibition space within the medieval Monks’ Dormitory area, updating the café and shop, and making these areas fully accessible.

 6. Rochester Cathedral

 The desire to make the most of its space and collections led to Rochester Cathedral to renovate the library and Crypt to create more display space.
 This allowed for the creation of a state of the art exhibition area.
 The centrepiece of the new exhibition is the Textus Roffensis, a document from 1122 which sets out English laws dating back to 600.
 The beautiful Crypt is also now a much more flexible space and is available for private hire.